-Compensation, Governance and Nominating Committee
+Governance Committee

-The Compensation, Governance and Nominating Committee's responsibilities include:
+The Governance Committee's responsibilities include:

-- Reviewing and approving the compensation of the Company's senior executive officers; - Periodically assessing and making recommendations on the Company's approach to governance issues; - Assisting in the development of governance polices, practices and procedures for approval by the Board of Directors; - Review of conflicts of interest and transactions involving related parties of the Company - Periodically reviewing the composition and effectiveness of the Board of Directors and; - Adopting and periodically reviewing and updating the Company's Disclosure Policy.
+- Periodically assessing and making recommendations on the Company's approach to governance issues; - Assisting in the development of governance policies, practices and procedures for approval by the Board of Directors; - Reviewing conflicts of interest and transactions involving related parties of the Company; and - Periodically reviewing the composition and effectiveness of the Board of Directors.

-The Compensation, Governance and Nominating Committee consists of three directors, all of whom are independent for the purposes of the Canadian Securities Administrators' Multilateral Instrument 58-101 - Disclosure of Corporate Governance Practices.
+The Governance Committee consists of three directors, all of whom are independent for the purposes of the Canadian Securities Administrators' Multilateral Instrument 58-101 - Disclosure of Corporate Governance Practices.